St. Mary's Forane Church, Edoor

-St. Mary's Forane Church Edoor is one of the oldest churches and a notable Marian pilgrim centre in North Malabar of Kerala.
+St. Mary's Archi Episcopal Marian Pilgrim Forane Church Edoor is one of the oldest churches and a notable Marian pilgrim centre in Kannur district of Kerala.
 It is near Iritty, the eastern town of Kannur district.
 This church is the first church in the name of St. Mary under the archdiocese of Thalassery.
 It is also the largest parish in the archdiocese.
 It is situated about 6.5 kilometres from the town of Iritty, which is also known as 'The Coorg valley in the God's own country'.

 Basic Information

 Edoor town is a small marketplace for the farmer communities of the surrounding regions.
 This place is well-connected to any part of Kannur and other parts of Kerala by road.
-In fact, this church has a great influence in the spiritual life and social development of that locality.

 History

 This parish was established in 1946.
 In its initial times, it was under the Latin Catholic Diocese of Kozhikode.
 Later, it came under the Syro-Malabar Catholic Archdiocese of Thalassery.
 In those times, the members of the parish were the Christian people who had migrated from Travancore.
-In 1970, the most beautiful new church was built.
-Still, it is one of the most beautiful churches in Kerala.
-The architectural beauty of this church attracts the tourists to come here.
+In 1970, the new church was built.